There are different ways to get scikit-learn installed:

 The above installs the ATLAS implementation of BLAS (the Basic Linear Algebra Subprograms library).
 Ubuntu 11.10 and later, and recent (testing) versions of Debian, offer an alternative implementation called OpenBLAS.

-Using OpenBLAS can give speedups in some scikit-learn modules, but it doesn’t play nicely with joblib/multiprocessing, so using it is not recommended unless you know what you’re doing.
+Using OpenBLAS can give speedups in some scikit-learn modules, but can freeze joblib/multiprocessing prior to OpenBLAS version 0.2.8-4, so using it is not recommended unless you know what you’re doing.

-If you do want to use OpenBLAS, then replacing ATLAS only requires two commands.
+If you do want to use OpenBLAS, then replacing ATLAS only requires a couple of commands.
 ATLAS has to be removed, otherwise NumPy may not work:

 On Red Hat and clones (e.g. CentOS), install the dependencies using: